Flags

 scatter

-$ # note that command p cannot be used before flag I
+# note that a command (ex: p) cannot be used before flags

 $ printf 'Cat\ncOnCaT\nscatter\ncot\n' | sed -n '/cat/Ip'